 Keeping us all safe

-We've put safety measures in place to protect the health of our visitors, staff, volunteers, and collections based on guidance from the CDC and local governments:
+We've put safety measures in place to protect the health of our visitors, staff, and volunteers:

 - If you are feeling sick, have flu-like symptoms, or have been in contact with someone who has recently had COVID-19, please visit us another time.